Jackson Polys: Art

 Jackson Polys' artistic practice explores the history, historiography, and contemporary experience of native peoples.
 Polys practices wood carving from his traditional training with his father Nathan Jackson (artist), integrating research into traditional native-American carving techniques.
 In "Manifest X," a collaboration with Robert Mills, the two artists created sculptures that Tlingit visual traditions while revealing the expansive potential for self expression through these forms.
 This project, among others, seeks to correct the treatment of native artifacts and objects by institutions such as museums.

-Jackson Polys taught at Columbia from 2016–17, and was an advisor to Indigenous New York with the Vera List Center for Art and Politics.
+Jackson Polys taught at Columbia from 2016 to 2017, and was an advisor to Indigenous New York with the Vera List Center for Art and Politics.
 Polys received a 2017 Native Arts and Cultures Foundation Mentor Artist Fellowship.
 He is currently collaborating with the Whitney Museum of American Art to establish a land acknowledgement principle.

 In 2022, Sealaska Heritage Institute invited carvers to create kootéeyaa (totem poles) for the Totem Pole Trail in Juneau, Alaska.
 Polys and his father, Nathan Jackson, will carve two poles.

 Polys has also worked under the names Stephen Paul Jackson and Stron Softi.